-The Essenes, among the Jews-a sort of Pythagoreans-also conversed one with another by signs and words, which they received on their admission, and which were preserved with care and reverence as the great characteristic of that sect.
+-also conversed, one with another, by signs and words, which they received on their admission, and which were preserved with care and reverence as the great characteristic of this sect.

 The Greeks, likewise, had a particular method, which, before an engagement, was adopted by the general and officers, and by them communicated to the whole army, as a mark of distinction to know friends from enemies.
 It commonly contained some good omen, or the name of some deity worshipped by their country, or some hero from whom they expected success in their enterprises.
-And it is judiciously remarked by Laertius, that as generals use watch-words in order to discover their own soldiers from an enemy-as it is practised in all armies and garrisons at this day-so it is necessary to communicate to the members of a society certain distinctions, whereby they may discover strangers from individuals of their own sect.
+And it is judiciously remarked by Laertius, that as generals use watch-words in order to discover their own soldiers from an enemy-as it is practised in all armies and garrisons at this day-so it is necessary to communicate to the members of a Society certain distinctions, whereby they may discover strangers from individuals of their own sect.